lakridserne/db-miniproject-2-nosql/README.md

         mongoimport --type csv -d twitterFollowers -c followers --headerline --drop twitter_data.csv

 During the import we could clearly see that MongoDB is more suited for large datasets, whereas Neo4J is more tailered to make   graphs.
-This was for example due to the way the import worked - MongoDB was able to hadnle a much larger file.
+This was for example due to the way the import worked - MongoDB was able to import a large file relatively quickly comprared with Neo4J.

 2)    Database operations:
    Our goal is to compare Neo4J and MongoDB to compare performance, scaling and storage in processing big data.
-   We will select 1 million rows from the database so we can inspect which users follows who.
+   In order to see this, we have opted to insert data into MongoDB and Neo4J along with retrieving selected data again.

-3)  Selecting appropriate criteria for comparison( Storage space);
+3)  Selecting appropriate criteria for comparison (storage space);

       Neo4J: